-&lt;sup>52 The disclosure form API is a technical process that, with advance written permission, allows Approved Vendors and Designees to generate Disclosure Forms outside the portal.
+&lt;sup>50 The disclosure form API is a technical process that, with advance written permission, allows Approved Vendors and Designees to generate Disclosure Forms outside the portal.
 If AVs or Designees are interesting in utilizing the API, permission should be sought from the Program Administrator.

-Additionally, a customer may be moved between community solar projects in limited instances.
-Specifically, Approved Vendors/Designees may switch a customer from one community solar project to another without the execution of a new Disclosure Form in two situations: (1) when the customer requests the switch, or (2) when the customer requests a subscription size increase that cannot be accommodated by their current project.
+when the customer requests a subscription size increase that cannot be accommodated by their current project.
 All other instances where a customer is moved between projects required a new Disclosure Form.